kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 9. Close the **Licenses** tab.

-10. In **Type here to search**, type **Windows Powershell ISE**, that appears in the bottom left corner of the taskbar.
+10. In **Type here to search**, type **Windows Powershell ISE**.
 In the list of search results, right-click on it and select **Run as administrator**, and run the following commands to assign the usage location to all the users:

 	```powershell
     Connect-AzureAD